f-ernanda/travel-planner/README.md

 Travel Ease was developed as part of a **DevEx Engineer** coding exercise during a job interview process.

-The main goal of this project was not to ship a fully-featured product, but to demonstrate how I approach problem-solving, architectural decisions, and technical documentation.
+The primary goal of this project was not to ship a fully featured product, but to demonstrate how I approach problem-solving, architectural decisions, and technical documentation.

 The application explores how a travel planner could recommend destinations based on user preferences (such as activities), while also suggesting flight and hotel options based on pricing.

 The original problem statement and requirements provided for the exercise can be found in the [requirements](./docs/requirements.md) file.

-## 🔍 What this project focuses on
+## 🔍 Project focus

 Rather than feature completeness, this project was designed to showcase how I:
 - Break down product requirements
 - Structure a frontend application
 - Document technical decisions and trade-offs